-Makersite Unveils First Integrated Data Platform For Product Sustainability And Stewardship Of Supply Chains
+Makersite Integrated Data Platform: Simplify Product Sustainability And Stewardship Of Supply Chains

 The platform models how things are made through thousands of connected industrial process chains.
 With millions of data points, it’s the largest database on how products are made and the impacts, costs, and risks of making them.
 Data is constantly updated to reflect changes in regulations and product evolutions.
 Users can customize thousands of available product models or configure their own product to discover and analyze risks or impacts across the value chain and life-cycle.